processafk/port-kill/README.md

 **Docker Features:**
 - Detects processes running inside Docker containers
-- Shows container names in the menu and console output
+- Shows container names prominently in the menu and console output (no PID for containers)
 - Automatically stops containers when killing processes
 - Uses `docker stop` for graceful termination, `docker rm -f` as fallback